KurtRoepke/bind9-dns/README.md

   Configure pat <br />
 <img src= "images/pat static route 4.PNG"    height="80%" width="80%"/>
   <br />
-  next we have to create a network object to configure pat to allow traffic to the outside network..<br />
+  next we have to create a network object to configure pat to allow traffic to the outside network.<br />
   <br />
   <br />
 Change hostname on nameserver <br/>